etcinit/phabulous/README.md

 certificate under the `user`, `api`, `cert` keys respectively under the `conduit` key.
 In the `slack` key, set a username for the bot and a the url of the webhook.
-5. Start the server: `node feedProxy` and check for errors
+5. Start the server: `NODE_ENV=production node feedProxy` and check for errors
 6. If everything is working fine, add an entry to your Phabricator's config to call the webhook.
 The URL should be the address and port of the server you are running the bot in.
 Example for bot running in the same server as Phabricator: